tosmi-gitops/onboarding/README.md

 ## Additional Folders

-- `onboarding`: Contains ArgoCD ApplicationSets for creating ArgoCD Applications from the tenants folder.
+- `onboarding`: Contains ArgoCD ApplicationSet's for creating ArgoCD Applications from the tenants folder.
 - `argocd`: Additional ArgoCD configuration like repositories and clusters.
 - `docs`: Diagrams and other documentation artifacts